 Divorce can be a confusing time.
 It’s full of uncertainty and ambiguity.
-You probably have a ton of questions.
+There are a ton of common divorce questions.

 What happens and when?
 How do you tackle dividing assets?
 What about the kids?
 The car?
 The House?